 In a motorcycle accident, the rider may suffer injury or death.
 Helmets on the market today offer varying degrees of protection, but the consumer has little basis for judging the relative effectiveness of a given model.
-This Standard presents a rational means for differentiating between helmets which meet specified standards for impact (crash) protection and retention system strength and those which do not.
+This Standard presents rational methods for identifying those helmet models which definitely meet specified standards for impact (crash) protection and retention system strength and, afterwards, identifying those which definitely have ceased to meet those standards.